Program type:

 Graduates of the program are prepared to contribute to the advancement and evolution of the information society in a variety of roles and settings as administrators, researchers, and educators.

-Information Science Ph.D.
-Courses You Could Take
+Information Science Ph.D. with a Concentration in Data Science Courses You Could Take

 Seminar in Communication and Use of Information (3 hrs)